techmannih/helper/docs/OVERVIEW.md

-# Helper.ai Codebase Architecture Overview
+# Helper Codebase Architecture Overview

-This document provides a high-level overview of the Helper.ai codebase architecture, designed to help new developers understand the structure and contribute effectively.
+This document provides a high-level overview of the Helper codebase architecture, designed to help new developers understand the structure and contribute effectively.
 It covers key components, their interactions, and important concepts to grasp.

 ## Core Functionality

-Helper.ai is an AI-powered customer support tool that helps businesses automate and improve their support workflows.
+Helper is an AI-powered customer support tool that helps businesses automate and improve their support workflows.
 Its core functionalities include:

 - **Email Integration:** Connects to Gmail accounts to fetch and process customer support emails.
 - **AI-Driven Responses:** Generates draft responses to customer emails using AI, leveraging past conversations, FAQs, and other context.